conneroisu/conneroh.com/internal/data/docs/tags/edu/iastate/ageds461.md

 created_at: 2025-03-27T14:13:11.000-06:00
 description: This is a class taken at Iowa State University.
 title: AGEDS461
-updated_at: 2025-04-03T19:08:50.000-06:00
+updated_at: 2025-04-04T16:51:39.000-06:00
 ---

 # AGEDS 461 - Technology Transfer and the Role of Agricultural and Extension Education

+Taking this class as a freshman in 2021 was a great experience.
+I had the opportunity to work with some other students in the class, and I was able to learn a lot from them; about the course, about myself, and about the university.

 ## Official Course Catalog Description

 **AGEDS 461** is a 3-credit course offered by the Department of Agricultural Education and Studies at Iowa State University.
 According to the official course catalog, it **examines the processes by which innovations in agriculture, food, and natural resources are diffused across global societies**, focusing on how an innovation’s characteristics influence the rate of adoption ([Agricultural Education and Studies (AGEDS) | Iowa State University Catalog](https://catalog.iastate.edu/previouscatalogs/2024-2025/azcourses/ageds/#:~:text=Prereq%3A%20Junior%20classification%20Examine%20the,%28Typically%20Offered%3A%20Fall)).
 Students learn to apply **Diffusion of Innovations Theory** and alternative models to analyze and solve problems facing communities, industries, and organizations in both domestic and international settings ([Agricultural Education and Studies (AGEDS) | Iowa State University Catalog](https://catalog.iastate.edu/previouscatalogs/2024-2025/azcourses/ageds/#:~:text=Prereq%3A%20Junior%20classification%20Examine%20the,%28Typically%20Offered%3A%20Fall)).
 This course meets the university’s **International Perspectives Requirement** and typically is offered in the Fall semester ([Agricultural Education and Studies (AGEDS) | Iowa State University Catalog](https://catalog.iastate.edu/previouscatalogs/2024-2025/azcourses/ageds/#:~:text=and%20alternative%20models%20will%20be,%28Typically%20Offered%3A%20Fall)).

+Catalog Description:
-_Catalog Description:_ _“AGEDS 461: Innovation Diffusion and the Role of Agricultural and Extension Education (Dual-listed with AGEDS 561).
+“AGEDS 461: Innovation Diffusion and the Role of Agricultural and Extension Education (Dual-listed with AGEDS 561).
 Prereq: Junior classification.
 Examine the processes by which innovations in agriculture, food, and natural resources are diffused across global societies based on their performance characteristics that influence rate of adoption.
 Diffusion of Innovations Theory and alternative models will be applied to analyze and solve issues facing communities, industries, and organizations in domestic and international settings.
 Meets International Perspectives Requirement.”_ ([Agricultural Education and Studies (AGEDS) | Iowa State University Catalog](https://catalog.iastate.edu/previouscatalogs/2024-2025/azcourses/ageds/#:~:text=Prereq%3A%20Junior%20classification%20Examine%20the,%28Typically%20Offered%3A%20Fall))

 ## Course Overview and Objectives